bmcmahen/create-bento/Readme.md

 # bento-box

-A _simple_ starter for building react libraries using typescript because I was tired of coming up with build solutions for every new project.
+Bento-box is a simple starter for building react libraries using typescript because I was tired of coming up with build solutions for every new project.
 This uses storybook to help develop your components and uses typescript, rollup and babel to build your library.

 ## Getting started

+Clone this repository to your computer and install the dependencies:

 ```
 git clone https://github.com/bmcmahen/bento-box.git